Quick Answer 🔍How many people use ad blockers in 2024?

 We will attempt to offer up the most accurate and current facts, data, and statistics regarding ad blocking programs for you to consider.

-Let’s dig into this topic of how many people use ad blockers.
+Let’s dig into this topic of how many people use ad blockers and adblock usage statistics.

 We will go by percentages and break down those over 18 who used an ad blocker of some sort.

 This data is taken from the first quarter of 2021.

 - 60% of those 18 to 24 were using ad blockers on desktops and laptops – 18% of this age group used ad blockers on smartphones